Wondering How to Smoke Salmon? It’s a simple way to enjoy a restaurant favorite on your smoker or on your grill. Try this smoked salmon recipe today!

 - Wild salmon is caught on a line.
 It has spent its life in its natural habitat.
 This type of salmon is much leaner and will cook faster.

-- Fill your pellet smoker with apple pellets.
+- Fill your pellet smoker with wood pellets of your choice.

 - Preheat smoker to 225°F.

-- Place your salmon on a tray.
-I like the marinade tray from William Sonoma.
+- Place your fish fillet on a tray — I like the marinade tray from William Sonoma.

 - Using two paper towels, pat the fish dry.

 - Remove smoked salmon from the pellet grill, then let it rest for about 10 minutes before you serve it.
-This allows the juices to redistribute throughout the meat.

 If you want to keep it for longer than 3 days, you will need to freeze it.
 Cooked salmon can be frozen for up to three months as long as it has been wrapped tightly in tin foil.

 With love, from our simple kitchen to yours.